SecretFoundation/SecretWebsite/content/committees/infrastructure-committee.md

 # Infrastructure Committee

 This is an "on demand" meeting and only meets when a need arrises.
-Reach out to Ian on the discords infrastructure channel if you have a request from the committee.
+Reach out to Ian🧩 on the discords infrastructure channel if you have a request from the committee.

 ## Purpose:
 * coordinate research into OEMs and cloud service providers that support SGX